-Using Prompt Studio
+Using Prompt Explorer

-Sometimes, you must iterate on your prompts to get the best results. deepset Cloud offers Prompt Studio, where you can test your prompts and compare their performance.
+Sometimes, you must iterate on your prompts to get the best results. deepset Cloud offers Prompt Explorer, where you can test your prompts and compare their performance.
 It comes with a library of ready-to-use prompts where you can also save your own prompts.

 About This Task